 Flowers: The tree is monoecious, that is, the male and female flowers are separate.
 Male flowers appear as long catkins, hanging from the leaf scars of the prior season.
 Each floret on the catkin is about 1/8 inch wide, has 15 to 40 (17 - 50) stamens and a short calyx of 5 to 6 scales.
 The female flowers are grouped 2 to 5 on short spikes near the end of the twig on new growth.
 They are also about 1/8 inch long, have a 4-lobe calyx with fine hair, pistil and a 2-lobed style.
 Flowering occurs as the leaves begin to develop.
 Pollination is by wind or self-pollination of the female flowers.

-Fruit: Flowers mature to a hard nut enclosed in a furrowed hard husk that is itself contained within a round husk, 2 to 2-1/2 inches in diameter, with an outer shell that is green initially, turning very dark at maturity.
+Fruit: Flowers mature to a hard nut enclosed in a furrowed hard husk that is itself contained within a round husk, 2 to 2-1/2 inches in diameter.
+That outer husk is green initially, turning very dark at maturity.
 Fruits are either single or 2 together.
 The outer shell does not open by itself.
 The edible nut inside is 4-celled, oily, but sometimes bitter.

 Habitat: Black Walnut grows from a taproot and wide spreading laterals.
 Transplanting is therefore difficult.
 The tree will do best in loamy soil in full sun, but tolerates some shade.
 Best specimens will be free standing but in close quarters the lower branches will wither.
 Black Walnut has been planted as a boulevard tree and specimens seem to do well in confined quarters as long as moisture can reach the roots, but falling nuts are a hazard in a street planting.
 Trees need 12 years to produce any quantity of nuts.